flohey/turbESN/README.md

 ## Manual
 A first basic introduction can be found in the notbeook`basic_tour.ipynb`.
 This example uses data from the Lorenz '63 system (https://en.wikipedia.org/wiki/Lorenz_system).

+## About Echo State Networks/ Reservoir Computing
+TO DO

 ## Applications:
 - F. Heyder and J. Schumacher - Phys.
 Rev. E **103**, 053107: